 Making your own cleaning products is much cheaper than buying individual pre-made products.
 Baking soda, vinegar, lemon juice, cornstarch, isopropyl alcohol and hydrogen peroxide are effective, inexpensive key ingredients found in many homemade cleaners.
 These items are readily available in local stores and are commonly found in our kitchens and bathrooms.
 Since you have these items in your home already, it will instantly save you money, time, and storage space.

 Multiple Uses = More Green in Your Pocket

 Since most homemade cleaners have the same base ingredients, they can be used in different ways and amounts to tackle specific areas of the house.
 Buying these items in bulk will save you even more money.

 - Baking soda can be used as a fabric softener, deodorizer, metal polisher, drain cleaner, non-abrasive scrub, toilet cleaner as well as other countless uses (this list doesn’t even cover its health and beauty uses)

 - Vinegar can be used to clean multiple surfaces, deodorize, remove mildew and as a fabric softener.

 - Lemon juice and lemons can be used as glass cleaner, deodorizer and stain remover while cornstarch can clean windows, carpets, and polish furniture.

 Consider switching to microfiber cloths instead of using paper towels.
 These amazing little cloths lift off dirt, grease and dust while dry or with plain water because they penetrate and trap dirt.
 Since a good quality cloth is only a few dollars and can last for several years, a small investment now can save you hundreds of dollars over time.
-If you are using a Swiffer-type mop, pick up a refillable mop that uses your own solution and washable microfiber pads.
+If you are using a disposable pad-type mop, pick up a refillable mop that uses your own solution and washable microfiber pads.
 You will never have to pay for toxic, expensive chemicals or expensive, disposable pads again.